enasequence/read_docs/retrieval/ena-project.rst

-These checklists have been developed with the research communities themselves to encourage where possible, ENA submitters to provide at least the minimum information for their samples to be findable and re-usable for further reasearch.
+These checklists have been developed with the research communities themselves to encourage where possible, ENA submitters to provide at least the minimum information for their samples to be findable and re-usable for further research.
 You can see the full list of checklists `here <https://www.ebi.ac.uk/ena/browser/checklists>`_.

 If you want to search for a particular type of sample (e.g. a soil sample), you can search across the archive by the checklist (e.g. searching for samples that used the